 As a child I was brought up by going to Gospel Hall meetings up in Perth where Jack Hay and John Campbell had a old wooden hut and preached for weeks on the Rannoch Road up in Letham, Perth.
 These were instrumental days of my life and so glad my mother took me to these meetings where seeds of the Gospel were planted.

-In these moments the scales fell from my eyes and I felt years of tension fall away.
-I felt a confidence and assurance that now if I die I know the Lord will take me into glory with Him.
+In these moments, the scales fell from my eyes, and years of tension fall away.
+I felt a confidence and assurance that now if I die, I know the Lord will take me into glory with Him.
 Now I have a great faith in Christ and know what it’s like to know him as my personnel saviour and the walk and talk with Him every day.

 In 2005 my relationship with the Lord changed and I felt a desire to be baptised I felt of the need to be baptised, to show publicly to the world, proclaiming my faith in Christ that I was born again and to testify my identification with Christ’s death, burial, and resurrection.
 On the 01-10-2005 I was baptised at Luss on Loch Lomond.
 At the time I was baptised a crowd from a church wedding came out and witnessed it.

 Alistair Begg of Parkside Church held the Basics 2007 Conference for pastors.
 This is where I saw a man called Edward Lobb preaching.
-During that conference Edward gave an interview and spoke about Cornhill Scotland at Glasgow’s Tron Church… the big church on Buchannan street near Queen St station.
+During that conference Edward gave an interview and spoke about Cornhill Scotland at Glasgow’s Tron Church… the Church on Bath Street.
 I came home, searched online for it and sent an email requesting more information.
-After a lot of prayer the Lord led me to apply for a place on the ministry training course.
+After a lot of prayer, the Lord led me to apply for a place on the ministry training course.
 I was thankful to be accepted on the course and began a year’s training there in September of 2008 under the guidance of two experienced ministers Bob Fyall and Edward.